reshma-avvaru/Microsoft-Teams-Clone/README.md

 -	Video calling SDK not available for python
 -	Requires generation and management of access tokens ans user id

-I had finally chosen Azure communnication because of it provides high quality video, audio and chat functionality.
+I had finally chosen Azure communnication as it provides high quality video, audio and chat functionality.

 [(Back to top)](#table-of-contents)